mvz/git-subrepo-ng/README.md

 An experimental clone of git subrepo, to be extended with improvements.

+**NOTE: I'm not working on this anymore.
+It was an interesting experiment but there are too many edge cases to get right.
+For my Ruby projects, I've switched to specifiying git dependencies in the Gemfile.
+Git submodules are another good option.**

 ## Installation

 Add this line to your application's Gemfile: